Section 504 of the Rehabilitation Act of 1973

 High Demand Occupations for individuals with at least a high school education and less than a bachelor’s degree.

-A hearing will be held at 7:00 p.m., September 21, 2022 at the Early Education Center, 150 West State Route 92, at which time citizens may be heard on the property tax rates proposed to be set by the Kearney R-I School District.
-The tax rates are set to produce the revenues which the budget for the fiscal year beginning July 1, 2022 will show to be required from the property tax.
-Each tax rate is determined by dividing the amount of revenue needed by the current assessed valuation.
+A public hearing on Kearney School District's proposed 2023 tax rate will be held at 7 p.m., September 27, at the KSD central office, which is located at 425 W. Washington St. At that time, citizens may be heard on the property tax rates proposed to be set by the Kearney R-I School District.
+The tax rates are set to produce the revenues that the budget for the fiscal year beginning July 1, 2023, will show to be required from the property tax.
+Each tax rate is determined by dividing the revenue needed by the current assessed valuation.
 The result is multiplied by 100 so the tax rate will be expressed in cents per $100 valuation.

 The letter linked below includes important information from Missouri’s Department of Elementary and Secondary Education and Department of Social Services regarding Pandemic Electronic Benefit Transfer (P-EBT) benefits, both for the 2021-22 School Year and Summer 2022.
 Please carefully review this information, as eligibility criteria have changed.